-It is important that you drink 500ml of water prior to your scan
+It is important that you drink up to a litre (1000ml) of water prior to your scan.
+You may do this at home or bring a bottle with you.

 Your consultant has advised you to have a CT scan.
 This leaflet aims to explain the procedure and answer any queries you may have.